 On January 18, 2024, the Company was notified that the Trade Levies Commissioner of the Israel Ministry of Economy and Industry initiated a public investigation of alleged dumping of medical cannabis imports from Canada into Israel.
 On July 9, 2024, the Commissioner announced a preliminary determination proposing to impose an anti-dumping duty on Canadian licensed producers.
-The Company would be subject to a proposed duty of 369%.
-The Commissioner determined not to impose a provisional duty at this time pending the conclusion of the Ministry's investigation.
-The Company previously responded to requests for information from the Ministry and is providing additional information.
-The Company cannot predict the outcome of the investigation.
+Under the proposal, the Company would have been subject to a proposed duty of 369%.
+The Commissioner determined not to impose a provisional duty at that time pending the conclusion of the Ministry's investigation.
+The Company responded to requests for information from the Ministry.
+On July 25, 2024, a group of cannabis cultivators filed an administrative petition in the District Court of Jerusalem, Israel against the Trade Levies Commissioner and certain Israeli and Canadian businesses.
+The administrative petition seeks a court order requiring the Trade Levies Commissioner to impose a temporary duty on cannabis imported from Canada during the pendency of the investigation until the date on which a final determination is made by the Ministry whether to impose a duty.
+On September 9, 2024, the Company filed a motion to join the litigation; the court granted the Company's motion on September 23, 2024.
+On November 10, 2024, the Trade Levies Commissioner published final findings under which the Company would be subject to a proposed duty of 175%.
+A provisional duty is not being imposed at this time.
+The Commissioner's findings will now be evaluated by an ad hoc advisory committee, which is expected to make recommendations to the Ministers of Economy and Finance and the Finance Committee of the Knesset of whether to impose a duty.
+The Company cannot predict the outcome of the ad hoc committee's review or the determinations of the Ministers of Economy or Finance, or the Finance Committee of the Knesset.